- WHAT WE DO

 - FREE QUOTE

 So just what is a ‘personal learning path’ and why is it even important?

 Personal learning paths are user-chosen and give learners control over their own eLearning experience, so they can more effectively acquire and retain knowledge and skills that will help them in the real world.
 This personal experience is tailored to each participant over time and helps hold their attention while increasing the “fun” aspect of eLearning.

 A personal learning path is a learner-centered eLearning approach that emphasizes learner-specific goals and objectives, as well as each students’ personal preferences.
-The name also refers to the path that a learner selects on his or her own, such as which activities and exercises the student chooses to participate in during the eLearning experience.
+The name also refers to the path that a learner selects on his or her own, such as which activities and exercises the student choose to participate in during the eLearning experience.
 Each eLearning activity gives the user a better understanding of the topic being studied, and gives eLearning professionals the opportunity to pinpoint the individual’s learning style and needs.